thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 **Decentralized Exchanges**.
 Of course, the above is only true to the extent that other sources of power are also decentralized.
 One clear target for decentralization is the exchange itself.
 Centralized exchanges can hold undue power over users.
 This allow them to engage in many of the regressive practices that cryptocurrency enthusiasts dislike in the fiat world.
 Some hold users’ funds without explanation or recourse.
 A decentralized alternative will allow users to maintain self-sovereign rights to their assets at all times.
 Some centralized exchanges bar users, currencies, or transactions because of local law in their domicile.
 A decentralized alternative has no central operator upon which a nation state can impose restrictions.
 A decentralized alternative with public code can benefit from perpetual public security audits and publicly driven code changes.
 All things being equal, decentralized exchanges (DEXes) more adequately capture the ethos of cryptocurrencies than centralized ones.
 All things are not yet equal, however.
 Decentralized exchanges need feature and performance parity with centralized exchanges to successfully compete.
-Binance, one of the most popular centralized exchanges, processes over 1 million transactions per second.
-Forkdelta, a popular decentralized exchange, routinely has transactions that take minutes.
-Bittrex, another popular centralized exchange, has a well-designed UI honed by design specialists and a simple-to-use UX.
-Barterdex, a DEX, has an obtuse UI and requires several cumbersome steps in its UX.
+[Binance](https://www.binance.com), one of the most popular centralized exchanges, processes over 1 million transactions per second.
+[Forkdelta](https://forkdelta.github.io), a popular decentralized exchange, routinely has transactions that take minutes.
+[Bittrex](https://www.bittrex.com), a popular centralized exchange, has a well-designed UI honed by design specialists and a simple-to-use UX.
+[Barterdex](https://komodoplatform.com/decentralized-exchange/), a DEX, has an obtuse UI and requires several cumbersome steps in its UX.
 Centralized cryptocurrency exchanges pride themselves on listing a myriad of different token types.
-Most modern DEXes operate within a single cryptocurrency’s ecosystem (for example, stellar for Stellardex and ether for Etherdelta) allowing users to trade only tokens in one protocol.
+Most modern DEXes operate within a single cryptocurrency’s ecosystem (for example, stellar for [Stellardex](https://stellarterm.com) and ether for [Etherdelta](https://etherdelta.com)) allowing users to trade only tokens in one protocol.
 To avoid some of these constraints, some DEXes take partial steps to toward decentralization but centralize key aspects of the system (like order books and matching engines).
 This is a nice attempt but these services do not provide censorship resistance and so do not fulfill the promise of decentralization.
 The market needs a decentralized exchange that adheres to the core tenets of decentralization and still provides a world-class exchange experience that meets the feature and performance standards set by centralized exchanges.

 ### THORChain and ASGARDEX

 **THORChain**.
 Thorchain addresses these issues.
-With over 1 million transactions per second, Thorchain can power the same traffic as a centralized exchange.
+With an out-of-box performance of 10k TPS and a goal of 1m TPS, Thorchain can power the same traffic as a centralized exchange.
 Thorchain decentralizes all aspects of a trade, including order matching and order book population, ensuring censorship resistance.
 Most DEXes have less than $10M in daily trading volume but Thorchain will be seeded with several times that amount in liquidity directly from the Thorchain Foundation.
 Moreover, Thorchain’s continuous liquidity pool mechanism (borrowed from Bancor) provides fees to users who provide further liquidity, incentivizing even more capacity.
-Thorchain’s use of cryptocurrency bridges (under development based on research from Aion, Truebit, PoA, Rootstock, and others) enable it to natively support transactions across cryptocurrency ecosystems.
+Thorchain’s use of cryptocurrency bridges enable it to natively support transactions across cryptocurrency ecosystems.
 Users can exchange Bitcoin for Ether or an ERC-20 token for an NEP-5 token directly on a Thorchain DEX.
 Bridges are addressed in more detail separately.
-Asgardex (the name for the DEX that will be built on top of THORChain) will have deep liquidity, a publicly available order book, omni-token support for cryptocurrencies compatible with bridges, one million transactions per second, a world-class UI, and refined UX.
+ASGARDEX (the first DEX that will be built on top of THORChain) will have deep liquidity, a publicly available order book, omni-token support for cryptocurrencies compatible with bridges, a world-class UI, and refined UX.
 ASGARDEX solves the major problems with decentralized exchanges, allowing users to experience the full promise of a secure, transparent, censorship-resistant and fault-tolerant cryptocurrency exchange.

 ## THORChain Architecture